iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 Why Star Schema?

-• Faster query performance: All dimension tables connect directly to the fact table, reducing join complexity and enabling quicker aggregations and dashboard responsiveness.
+• **Faster query performance:** All dimension tables connect directly to the fact table which reduces join complexity and enabling quicker aggregations and dashboard responsiveness.

-• Simpler and intuitive analysis: Makes slicing and filtering by product, city, promotion, and time straightforward for both BI tools and business users.
+• **Simpler and intuitive analysis:** Makes slicing and filtering by product, city, promotion and time straightforward for both BI tools and business users.

-• Optimized for BI tools: Power BI and DAX are designed to work most efficiently with star schemas, resulting in more reliable relationships and faster calculations.
+• **Optimized for BI tools:** Power BI and DAX are designed to work most efficiently with star schemas, resulting in more reliable relationships and faster calculations.

 ---

 **Tools & Technologies**

-• MS SQL Server – Data extraction and querying.
+• MS SQL Server - Data extraction and querying.

-• Power Query – ETL, data cleaning, transformation.
+• Power Query - ETL, data cleaning, transformation.

-• Power BI – Dashboarding, DAX measures, visual analytics.
+• Power BI - Dashboarding, DAX measures, visual analytics.

 ---

 **Technical Approach**
 Data Engineering, Modeling & Data Preparation

-• This project follows a structured business intelligence pipeline, ensuring that all reported metrics are accurate, traceable, and decision-ready.
+• This project follows a structured business intelligence pipeline which ensures that all reported metrics are accurate, traceable and decision-ready.

 • I designed a star schema data model with a centralized fact table connected via **one-to-many** relationships to multiple dimension tables (Product, Customer, Promotion, Calendar) along with **single directional filtering**.
 This architecture enables efficient slicing.